AngriestSCV/AngryShaderForgeDocumentation/docs/index.md

 output.
 At this point you are ready to move on to building your shader module.

 ### Nodes

+Nodes are made and edited in their own editor that comes with the tool.
+With it you connect them together to build up a module.
+It also includes an integrated module builder, installer, and shader generator.

 ### Shader Build Process
 There are 2 ways to build your module.
 The first is with the `Full Send` button